Rethink Your DrinkPrint Page

 Activities such as these help students explore…

-Self-Awareness and Responsible Decision Making: Children may be able to recognize overconsumption of sugary drinks as a problem, but they may not see how it affects them personally..
+Self-Awareness and Responsible Decision Making: Children may be able to recognize the overconsumption of sugary drinks as a problem, but they may not see how it affects them personally.
 For children to develop healthy habits they have to learn how to identify problems, analyze solutions, and reflect on choices.
-A rethink your drink campaign can teach students the skills they need to make positive decisions for their own health, helping them to develop further self-confidence and self-efficacy.
+A rethink your drink campaign can teach children the skills they need to make positive decisions for their own health, helping them to develop further self-confidence and self-efficacy.
 Increasing children’s self-awareness helps them to better recognize how our bodies feel when we are dehydrated or consume too much sugar.